bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 ## The House of Spirit

 A clever heap exploit, that builds up a *write to anywhere* primitive, by crafting a fake heap chunk and stores it back into fastbins via a `free()`.
 Later, the specially crafted fake chunk is is allocated back to the vulnerable program through a subsequent `malloc()` call.
-Control flow can be hijacked if the code that uses the second `malloc()'ed` fake chunk, attempts to mutate the user data within the fake heap chunk which is laid out on the stack (@phrack).
+Control flow can be hijacked if the code that uses the second `malloc()'ed` fake chunk, attempts to modify the user data within the fake heap chunk, which by design is laid out across stack memory (@phrack).

 To add a complication, `ptmalloc` performs an integrity check, which must be satisified: